VitaBar7/Static-site-generator/README.md

 # Static-site-generator
-##Travel blog site generator.
-Content is written in Markdown then converted to HTML with JS
+##The content of this site is written in Markdown then converted to HTML with JS.